gephi/gephi-documentation/gephi-desktop/docs/Plugins/Filter.md

 Category builders are typically designed to build a filter that work on Attributes.
 For example, the `AttributeRangeFilter` works with all attribute columns.
 That means a `FilterBuilder` has to be created for each column, under a category (e.g. a folder).
 The following example shows how several `AttributeRangeFilterBuilder` (which implements `FilterBuilder`) are created, one per attribute column.
-The `AttributeUtils` helps to know if a column is a numerical one.

 ```java
 @ServiceProvider(service = CategoryBuilder.class)